Medically Reviewed by: Dr. William Ellis

 The recovery period following LASIK surgery is usually minimal.
-Most LASIK patients have clear vision within days of surgery, without the assistance of glasses.
+Most Standard LASIK patients have clear vision within a few days of surgery, without the assistance of glasses.
 The overwhelming majority are pleased with the results of their surgery and achieve positive short- and long-term results.

 What to Expect After LASIK Surgery

 Healing from LASIK can take anywhere from a few weeks to a few months.
 While every patient heals differently, your recovery from LASIK will likely be fast, with few hiccups along the way.
 Some patients heal slower and experience a few common side effects which can include:

 - Fluctuating and/or blurry vision

 - Night vision problems